SPACeR: Self-Play Anchoring with Centralized Reference Models: Experimental Results

 \subsection{Implementation Details}

 We conduct all experiments in GPUDrive~\cite{kazemkhani2024gpudrive}, a GPU-accelerated, data-driven simulator built on WOMD~\cite{waymo_dataset}.
 Each WOMD scenario spans 9 seconds; following the setup of \cite{montali2023wosac}, we initialize at 1 second and simulate the remaining 8 seconds.
 We train on 10k scenarios.
-In this work, we only control \textbf{vehicles}, while pedestrians and cyclists follow their logged trajectories.
+In the main vehicle experiments (\cref{tab:wosac}), we control only vehicles, while pedestrians and cyclists follow their logged trajectories.
+For the VRU experiments (\cref{tab:wosac_vru}), we train SPACeR by controlling all agent types, , but report metrics only on pedestrian/cyclist targets.

 \textbf{Observation Space}.
 We model the RL problem as a Partially Observed Stochastic Game~\cite{posg_game}, where agents act simultaneously under partial observability.
 Each controlled vehicle receives a local observation $o_t^i$ in an ego-centric coordinate frame, including nearby vehicles, lane geometry, goal points (optionally), and relevant road features within a 50\,m radius.
 Agents do not receive temporal history, and all features are normalized to the range $[-1, 1]$.